Lorauxe99/Sprout.Exam.WebApp/README.md

 TechDebt
 * Fully incorporate the EmployeeDto to the EntityFramework.
 This will allow the use of EF functions instead of sql scripting.
-* Add a salary column to the Employee table so HR/Payroll personel can set the salary per employee and employee type.
+* Add a salary column to the Employee table so HR/Payroll personnel can set the salary per employee and employee type.
 * Add a DbBackup/Clean policy and function to clean the deleted employee records based on retention policy.
 * Add reflection to Factory Class to remove the need of switch cases for new employee types.